realkemon/home/pages/tut_part1.md

  </tr>
 </table>

-In the scenario above we can see that our now shortened and moved structural brush (in orange) doesn't adhere to the default "portals" in the centre anymore.
-This results in additional "portals" being created by the engine at those edges of the brush that are not connected to any "portal".
+In the scenario above we can see that our now shortened and moved structural brush (in orange) doesn't adhere to the default portals in the centre anymore.
+This results in additional portals being created by the engine at those edges of the brush that are not connected to any portal.
 These are not always in our favour as we can see in the images below.
 <table>
  <tr>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/pages/tut_part1/scenario2_grid.jpg"></td>